FernandoBasso/ReadTheDocs-Dev-How-To/README.md

 $ git commit -m 'DRAFTS'
 ```

+At this point, we published what we wanted and safely stored our drafts
+in the remote repo.

-It is possible to never have to leave the `drafts` branch to follow
+It is possible to never have to leave the `drafts` branch to follow this
-this workflow.
+workflow.
 Whatever unpublished things we have are always safe on the
 server.
-We just have to keep this somewhat awkward and verbose committing and
+We just have to keep this somewhat awkward and verbose
-uncommiting of the drafts.
-It is not that hard, though, it it works for our
+committing and uncommiting of the drafts.
+It is not that hard, though,
-purposes.
+it it works for our purposes.

 Here's a summary: